commfish/BSAI_crab_assessments/SMBKC/smbkc_21/README.md

-original 7-28-2020
+modified 8-27-2021
-# St. Matthews Blue King Crab 2020 - model options for Sept 2020
+# St. Matthews Blue King Crab 2021 - model options for Sept 2021
-prep for model options for Sept 2020 meeting
+prep for Sept 2021 meeting

+SMBKC moved to a bi-annual assessment, so this year just update bycatch numbers in the final table, carry over or project OFL/ABC from 2020 model. model_1 is here as base model if projections are preferred.

-Models housed in smbkc_20
+Models housed in smbkc_21

 ## Alternatives

 Model             | Model in Doc  | Description
 ---------- ---    | ------------- | -------------
-model_1           |   16.0        | - Basecase (last year's selected model 1) - with new gf bycatch data
+model_1           |   16.0        | - Basecase (last year's selected model 1) - no data updates due to off year cycle
-model_1_rfix      |   16.0b       | - 16.0, no rec dev estimated for 2019 (attempt to deal with large recruitment estimate                                           in the terminal year of the model).
-Edit to .ctl file model_1_rfix2     |   16.0a      | - 16.0, no rec dev estimated in 2019, plus changes to .tpl file suggested by Jie to                                           use average recruitment for most recent year.

-model_2           |   20.1        | - remove pot survey data from base model - sensitivity analysis

-model_4           |   19.1        | - Apply VAST series - Jon Richar provided VAST estimates using just the trawl survey
-                  |               |    - April 2020

 Notice the use of a single .dat file for all of the different model runs.
 The .dat file sits in assessment root, each model has its own directory (i.e. model_1, ..., model_4), and in each model directory is a different control file.

+## off year cycle
+Obtain groundfish bycatch - see 'bycatch_groundfish.R' for instructions on data pull and manipulation

 ## dat, ctl, prj files - FILE UPDATES ANNUALLY
 .dat file lives in data folder in assessment root.